ate47/atian-cod-tools/README.md

 # Atian Call of Duty Tools

 My set of tools for Call of Duty.
+The code is more important that the features, so feel free to reuse it.

 **Supported games**
 - Call of Duty: Black Ops 4 (T8)
+- Call of Duty: Black Ops Cold War (T9)

 ## Dependencies